qlik-oss/core-website/docs/tutorials/data-loading.md

     docker ps
     ```

-    **Ports**

-    The database container exposes port `5432` on the network
+    The database containers share a common port `5432`, which is exposed on the network.
-    that the containers share among themselves.
-The `postgres-grpc-connector`
-    can therefore access the database container on this port.
+    The `postgres-grpc-connector` can therefore access the database container on this port.

     The `postgres-grpc-connector` container exposes port `50051`.
     This is the port that we told the QIX Engine to talk to
-    with the commands in the `docker-compose.yml` file.
+    with the commands in the `docker-compose` file.

     The engine exposes ports `9076` and `9090`.
     Port `9090` is used for metrics, which is not relevant for this example.